Comments on India FSSAI health claims regulations

 food.
 Specifically, this exclusion should encompass foods that never included

-the claimed nutrient. |
+the claimed nutrient. | Without clarification, this

 provision may give an unfair competitive advantage to unhealthy